Sam Sheppard: 1997 DNA test

 Sheppard's body remained buried until September 1997 when he was exhumed for DNA testing as part of the lawsuit brought by his son to clear his father's name.
-The DNA testing absolved Sheppard of the murder.
+His attorney stated that the DNA testing absolved Sheppard of the murder, because there was blood at the murder scene that belonged to neither him nor his wife.
 After the tests, the body was cremated, and the ashes were interred in a mausoleum at Knollwood Cemetery in Mayfield Heights, Ohio, along with those of his murdered wife, Marilyn.

 Civil trial for wrongful imprisonment

 Sheppard's son, Samuel Reese Sheppard, has devoted considerable time and effort towards attempting to clear his father's reputation.

 In 1999, Alan Davis, a lifelong friend of Sheppard and administrator of his estate, sued the State of Ohio in the Cuyahoga County Court of Common Pleas for Sheppard's wrongful imprisonment.
+The case was heard before Judge Ron Suster.

 By order of the court, Marilyn Sheppard's body was exhumed, in part to determine if the fetus she was carrying had been fathered by Sheppard.
 Terry Gilbert, an attorney retained by the Sheppard family, told the media that "the fetus in this case had previously been autopsied", a fact that had never previously been disclosed.
 This, Gilbert argued, raised questions about the coroner's office in the original case possibly concealing pertinent evidence.
 Due to the passage of time on the fetus's tissues, paternity could not be established.